BLACKTAIL MOUNTAIN TRAIL #292

 DIRECTIONS:

 From Priest River, drive north on Hwy 57 past Nordman where it merges with FR #302 at about 37 miles.
 After about 3 miles on 302 the pavement ends.
-Turn right (North) onto F.R. #638.
-At about 3.2 miles, there’s a “Y” in the road, bear left up to the saddle where you can park.
-A road sing says #638 to the right.
-It’s a loop road, and left is a better road.
+Turn right (North) onto Tango Creek Road F.R. #638.
+At about a mile, there’s a “Y” in the road, bear left, staying on 638 up to the saddle in about 4.2 miles where you can park.
+If you get to a sharp right turn, you've gone .1 miles too far.
+The parking area is on the right as the road drops towards the hairpin turn.

 Be aware, the last mile of 638 is rough to the saddle.

-THE ACTUAL TRAIL #292 IS .1 OF A MILE WEST.
+THE ACTUAL TRAIL #292 IS .1 OF A MILE WEST, DOWN THE ROAD FROM THE PARKING AREA.
 IT IS NOT BY THE SADDLE OR PARKING AREA.

 Be aware, the last mile of 638 is rough to the saddle.

-THE ACTUAL TRAIL #292 IS .1 OF A MILE WEST.
+THE ACTUAL TRAIL #292 IS .1 OF A MILE WEST, DOWN THE ROAD FROM THE PARKING AREA.
 IT IS NOT BY THE SADDLE OR PARKING AREA.

 COOL THINGS CLOSE BY: